devilry/devilry-django/docs/devilry_qualifiesforexam.rst

         Get the preview URL - the URL you must redirect to after saving the output (:meth:`.save_plugin_output`) to proceed to the preview.

+    .. py:method:: get_selectplugin_url

+        Get the preview URL - the URL you should navigate to when users select *Back* from your plugin view.

     .. py:method:: redirect_to_preview_url

         Returns a ``HttpResponseRedirect`` that redirects to :meth:`.get_preview_url`.